secile/UsbCamera/README.md

 # How to use
 Add UsbCamera.cs to your project.
+Following is how to use. see also SampleProject.
 ```C#
 // [How to use]
 // check USB camera is available.